 Mediation offers many benefits.
 Mediation offers parties the chance to sit down with a trained professional for the very specific purpose of crafting a solution that will move them one step further towards finalizing their case in court.
 Sometimes even people who want to work it out don’t know where to begin on their own and need the structure of mediation.
 Mediation helps set the tone for a less confrontational case and can help people learn techniques to better communicate with each other in the future.
 A successful mediation will avoid the need for a trial (money pit!).
 Aside from fully litigated trials being extremely expensive, if your case goes to trial, you lose a certain degree of control.
 You will both be “stuck” with the decision of the judge and in all likelihood, someone will not be happy.
 Even if you feel that you can live with a judge’s decision, people are generally happier when the outcome of their case is one that was at least in part, designed by them and not forced upon them by the courts.

-Carol O’Connor Cadiz is not only an attorney but also received training in 2009 in divorce and custody mediation through the Mediation Training and Consultation Institute of Ann Arbor, Michigan.
-She is also a certified mediator for The Court Ordered Mediation For Civil Cases Program of the Eighteenth Judicial Circuit Court in DuPage County, Illinois.
+I, Carol O’Connor Cadiz, am not only an attorney but also received training in 2009 in divorce and custody mediation through the Mediation Training and Consultation Institute of Ann Arbor, Michigan.
+I am also a certified mediator for The Court Ordered Mediation For Civil Cases Program of the Eighteenth Judicial Circuit Court in DuPage County, Illinois.
 Regardless of where in Illinois your case is filed, if you are looking for a mediator with offices in the Chicago suburban area, feel free to call us at 630 250-8813.
-Mediations are conducted in either Schaumburg (Cook County) or Itasca (DuPage County).
+Mediations are conducted at our Itasca office.